geekscrapy/binGraph/README.md

                         only argument specified.
   -r, --recurse         If --file is a directory, add files recursively
-  -                     *** Required if --file or -f is the only argument given before a graph type is provided (it's greedy!).
+  -                     *** Required if --file or -f is the only argument given before a graph type is provided (it\'s greedy!).
                         E.g. "binGraph.py --file mal.exe - bin_ent"
   -p PREFIX, --prefix PREFIX
                         Saved graph output filename (without extension)